hamnaraeel/nextportfolio/README.md

 # Portfolio Website

 A comprehensive portfolio website built with Next.js 15, featuring project management, categories, media uploads, and an admin dashboard.
+Now powered by Supabase for easy deployment and scaling!

 ## Features